 - Testing Order - On September 16, 2020, the County Health Officer also issued a Testing Order that requires certain healthcare facilities to provide certain individuals with COVID-19 Diagnostic Testing and to post notices informing visitors of their rights to be tested.

-- State of California’s Blueprint for a Safer Economy - Individuals and businesses throughout the County must also comply with the State of California’s Blueprint for a Safer Economy, which sets limits on many industries and activities.
-The Blueprint rules applicable in Santa Clara County depend on the state of disease transmission and other related factors within the County.
-Therefore, the Blueprint rules applicable in Santa Clara County may change when those factors change.
+- State Orders and Industry Guidance - Individuals and businesses throughout the County must also comply with the State Public Health Officer’s December 3 Regional Stay At Home Order (RSAHO), November 19 Limited Stay At Home Order (and its December 22 Supplement), Blueprint for a Safer Economy, and State Industry Guidance which sets limits on many industries and activities.
+The RSAHO and Blueprint rules applicable in Santa Clara County depend on the state of disease transmission and other related factors within the County.
+Therefore, the RSAHO Blueprint rules applicable in Santa Clara County may change when those factors change.

-The County has taken several steps to facilitate and support individuals and businesses to comply with the orders.
-When the County learns of complaints that businesses have violated the orders, the County’s first response is to learn about the situation and educate the business on how to comply.
-This may include the issuance of a warning or other appropriate action.
+When the County learns of non-urgent complaints about businesses that have not violated the orders before , the County’s first response is generally to learn about the situation and try to educate the business on how to comply.
+This may include the issuance of a warning or other appropriate action, but not in every instance.
+If the business has violated the orders before, refuses to comply once educated, was found to be intentionally violating the orders, or has committed a violation that poses an imminent risk to public health, the County may choose not to issue a warning.
 It has been the County’s experience that most businesses, once educated about the rules, have complied.

 Enforcement of Orders

-Anyone can submit a concern about a violation of any of the public health orders by visiting our website at www.SCCCovidConcerns.org and completing the online form, or by contacting the Business Call Center at (408) 961-5500 which may assist you with entering your concern in the online form.
+Anyone can submit a concern about a violation of any of the public health orders by visiting our website at www.SCCCovidConcerns.org and completing the online form, or by contacting the Business Call Center at (408) 961-5500 which may assist you with entering your concern in the online form with multilingual translation assistance available.